 Wandering the maze of little old town lanes

-In these twisting and whitewashed laneways, that time seems to stand still.
-There’s a whole other side to Naxos town, more authentic, that many tourists never get to see.
-That’s why wandering down the lanes is one of the best ways to explore the Naxos town.
+In these twisting, whitewashed laneways, time seems to stand still.
+There’s a whole other, more authentic side to Naxos town that many tourists never get to see.
+That’s why wandering down the lanes is one of the best ways to explore the town.

 Admire the Kastro (castle)

-High above Naxos, overlooking the whitewashed roofs and walls of Naxos’ old town and the shimmering harbor, lies the Venetian Castle of Naxos (Castro).
+High above Naxos, overlooking the whitewashed roofs and walls of the old town and the shimmering harbor, lies the Venetian Castle of Naxos (Castro).
 Built by the Venetian Conqueror, Markos II Sanoudos, in 1207, the fortified settlement has been inhabited ever since.
-So, wandering through the historic quarter is one of the best things on Naxos.
+So, wandering through the historic quarter is one of the best things to do on Naxos.

 The narrow, covered laneways, historic churches, and cute courtyards make for a picturesque stroll, and there are also many churches and museums worth your time.